 The paper proceeds as follows.
-Section 2 describes the model and establishes some basic results about the preferences considered.
+Section 2 describes the model and establishes some basic results about the considered preferences.
 Section 3 defines and compares the private core and the maximin core.
-We introduce and discuss our notions of equilibrium in Section 4.
-Our analysis is particularized to the maximin preferences in Section 5, where we establish incentive compatibility and existence of equilibrium.
+We introduce and discuss our notions of equilibrium in Sect.
+4. Our analysis is particularized to the maximin preferences in Sect.
+5, where we establish incentive compatibility and existence of equilibrium.
 Section 6 is a brief conclusion.